b96young/StardewUnattendedServer/README.md

 Nexus Mods page:
 https://www.nexusmods.com/stardewvalley/mods/29423/

+## Added the mod .zip files.
+The mod can be directly used by extracting the .zip file and putting into the mods folder (same as installing any other mod).

 This is a fork of the fork of the original Always-On-Server-for-Multiplayer mod for Stardew Valley, created by the awesome funny-snek.

 Why the Fork?
 It appears it may no longer be actively developed.
 To keep this valuable mod alive and potentially add future improvements, this fork has been created.